-The high-pressure/high-heat gas travels through the condenser, where the heat is dissipated by cooler air being drawn over the condenser tubing by the condenser fan.
-This changes the gas into a high-pressure/warm liquid that is then routed through the door gasket seat heater loop to prevent sweating.
-After traveling through the heater loop, the high-pressure/warm liquid enters the high-side filter-drier.
+The high-pressure/high-heat gas then travels through the condenser, where the heat is dissipated by cooler air being drawn over the condenser tubing by the condenser fan.
+This changes the gas into a high-pressure/warm liquid that then enters the high-side filter-drier.